 Taxi pick up times are as follows: Friday 5:30PM Saturday & Sunday at 9:30AM

-The taxi will deliver you to Old Harbor Chamber of Commerce Sunday at 3:30PM
+The taxi will pick up Saturday at 5:00PM and return you to Old Harbor Chamber of Commerce by 5:30PM

 Description, August 3-5, 2018

 We will set up our easels on a 200 year old farm and paint from 90 degrees of water views with stone walls and cows.
 The barn is built from the wood of a ship wreck!
 Our subject matter will include a combination of landscape and still life.
 The process begins with thumbnail sketches and will result in several small paintings over the course of the weekend.
 Participants may choose paint from the porches and inside the farmhouse as well as outdoors.
 In case of inclement weather we will work indoors.
 Open to all media, demonstrations will be in oil.
 I have included materials lists for oil and for watercolor.
 The colors for acrylic paint would be the same as oil-but, of course, bring what you are most comfortable with.

 The workshop includes a light supper Friday evening and lunches on Saturday and Sunday.
 Group transportation between the farm and the Chamber of Commerce at Old Harbor will be provided each day.
 Tuition includes three meals and transportation to/from Old Harbor.

 Limited to eight participants.
 A list of suggested materials will be provided upon registration.

 Our hosts are Kathy and Kieth Lang, many thanks to them for opening their home and property to us.
 Kathy will be painting with us.

 5:30PM Taxi pick up at Old harbor Chamber of Commerce

 6-8PM Casual introductory dinner with a glass of wine